jameszhou-gl/CBRE/README.md

 #### Cite

-Please cite out paper if it’s helpful for you.
+Please consider citing this paper if it’s helpful for you.

 > ```latex
 > @article{zhou2021cycle,